apache/cassandra/doc/source/cql/definitions.rst

 - A :ref:`constant <constants>`.
 - A literal for either :ref:`a collection <collections>`, :ref:`a user-defined type <udts>` or :ref:`a tuple <tuples>` (see the linked sections for details).
-- A function call: see :ref:`the section on functions <functions>` for details on which :ref:`native function
+- A function call: see :ref:`the section on functions <cql-functions>` for details on which :ref:`native function
-  <native-functions>` exists and how to define your own :ref:`user-defined ones <user-defined-functions>`.
+  <native-functions>` exists and how to define your own :ref:`user-defined ones <udfs>`.
 - A *type hint*: see the :ref:`related section <type-hints>` for details.
 - A bind marker, which denotes a variable to be bound at execution time.
 See the section on :ref:`prepared-statements` for details.
 A bind marker can be either anonymous (``?``) or named (``:some_name``).
 The latter form provides a more